 The classic online forum of Craigslist is the staple for selling unwanted stuff that clutters your home.
 Bikes, armoires, chairs, basically anything you can think of, craigslist has probably been the middleman between buyer and seller.

 Craigslist allows a free and open transaction between the buyer and seller.
 However, you should watch out and be careful.
 Since craigslist is so open and free, you don’t know who you might be dealing with.
-Make sure the person you’re meeting with is who they say they are and ideally bring a person along with you.
+Make sure the person you’re meeting with to sell video games is who they say they are and ideally bring a person along with you.

-With craigslist, you could easily rake in a bunch of money for some old games.
+With craigslist, you could easily rake in a bunch of money for some old video games.

 Decluttr is a great app for selling all of your old electronics.
 On the website, you can even lookup whatever it is you’re looking to sell and get an instant valuation to see if it’s worth putting on the market.